 One thing to keep in mind is that Wisconsin has a shared fault law.
 If the court considers you partly at fault for the accident, the value of your claim will be reduced by the percentage you were determined to be a fault.
 If you’re found to be 50% or more responsible for the accident, you cannot sue for damages.

 2. How do you file a car accident lawsuit?

 The obvious answer here is to hire an experienced personal injury attorney to file a claim on your behalf.
-Before this happens, though, there are some things you can do to lay the groundwork for a lawsuit:
+Before this happens, though, there are some things you can do after a car accident where you were not at fault, to lay the groundwork for a successful lawsuit:

 - Hand in hand with the above, document all medical appointments and any out-of-pocket costs you have (even if it’s just for aspirin).
 Keep a log of your mileage to and from appointments and any time you miss from work due to your accident or for going to medical appointments.